belomaxorka/belomaxorka/README.md

 * 🌎 I speak Russian (Native), English
 * 🌠 I was born in Greece
 * 🎉 17 y.o developer (25.05.2006)
-* 🔭 I’m currently working at home
-* 📖 I love learning something new
-* 💞️ I'm looking to collaborate on open-source

 <hr>